 Often the homes of those in extreme poverty lack sanitary toilets, garbage collection and access to safe water.
 This deadly combination causes the deaths of 1,000 children under age 5 each day.

-Do you want to help a family in extreme poverty rebuild a home that is safe, healthy and secure after a disaster?
+Do you want to help a family in poverty rebuild a home that is safe, healthy and secure after a disaster?

 This newly updated article originally published in March 2018 and first appeared on the Compassion Canada Blog.

 Great article!
 Would love to see an update for last summer’s fund drive to build homes for the seven desperately needy families in Uganda.
 We contributed and have been waiting for the update.

 Check out this awesome update that Compassion Australia gave!
 Here is a link to their Instagram post! 🙂 https://www.instagram.com/p/B0ffXgDJcLD/